SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 What topics are practitioners interested in learning about?

 If you read a research journal, attend a continuing education event, or examine the syllabus from any graduate school course, you’re likely to conclude: (1) diagnosis; (2) treatment methods; and perhaps (3) the brain.
-As I’ve blogged about previously, the brain is currently a hot topic in our field.
+As I’ve written previously about, the brain is currently a hot topic in our field.

 Ask clinicians, however, and you hear something entirely different.
 That’s exactly what Giorgio Taska and colleagues did, publishing their results in a recent article in the journal, Psychotherapy.
 Here’s what they found.